Sexual and reproductive health and rights: Reproductive health

 Within the framework of the World Health Organization's (WHO) definition of health as a state of complete physical, mental and social well-being, and not merely the absence of disease or infirmity, reproductive health, or sexual health/hygiene, addresses the reproductive processes, functions and system at all stages of life.
 Reproductive health, therefore, implies that people are able to have a responsible, satisfying and safer sex life and that they have the capability to reproduce and the freedom to decide if, when and how often to do so.
 One interpretation of this implies that men and women ought to be informed of and to have access to safe, effective, affordable and acceptable methods of birth control; also access to appropriate health care services of sexual, reproductive medicine and implementation of health education programs to stress the importance of women to go safely through pregnancy and childbirth could provide couples with the best chance of having a healthy infant.
+The health of a mother postpartum is also paramount, and access to safer abortions can be very important.
+In a BMC Women's Health study done across 162 countries in 2019, those countries with access to legal and safer abortions experienced, on average, 45 fewer maternal deaths per 100,000 live births.
 On the other hand, individuals do face inequalities in reproductive health services.
 Inequalities vary based on socioeconomic status, education level, age, ethnicity, religion, and resources available in their environment.
 It is possible for example, that low income individuals lack the resources for appropriate health services and the knowledge to know what is appropriate for maintaining reproductive health.